-Pamuk draws on Friedrich Schiller’s famous distinction between 'naive' poets - who write spontaneously, serenely, unselfconsciously - and 'sentimental' poets: those who are reflective, emotional, questioning and alive to the artifice of the written word.
-Harking back to the beloved novels of his youth and ranging through the work of such writers as Tolstoy, Dostoevsky, Stendhal, Flaubert and Proust he explores the oscillation between the naive and the reflective, and the search for equilibrium, that lie at the centre of the novelist’s craft.
-He ponders the novel’s visual and sensual power - its ability to conjure landscapes so vivid they can make the here-and-now fade away.
-In the course of this exploration, he considers the elements of character, plot, time and setting that compose the 'sweet illusion' of the fictional world.
+Pamuk draws on Friedrich Schiller’s famous distinction between “naive” poets-who write spontaneously, serenely, unselfconsciously-and “sentimental” poets: those who are reflective, emotional, questioning, and alive to the artifice of the written word.
+Harking back to the beloved novels of his youth and ranging through the work of such writers as Tolstoy, Dostoevsky, Stendhal, Flaubert, Proust, Mann, and Naipaul, he explores the oscillation between the naive and the reflective, and the search for an equilibrium, that lie at the center of the novelist’s craft.
+He ponders the novel’s visual and sensual power-its ability to conjure landscapes so vivid they can make the here-and-now fade away.
+In the course of this exploration, he considers the elements of character, plot, time, and setting that compose the “sweet illusion” of the fictional world.

 Anyone who has known the pleasure of becoming immersed in a novel will enjoy, and learn from, this perceptive book by one of the modern masters of the art.

 Fascinating . . .
 Every novelist will want to read this, and will learn from a master.